heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 {% h3 Choosing a Region %}
 All of the stats above are for the United States region.
 Many [articles using StatCounter stats](http://www.sitepoint.com/browser-trends-july-2012/) use the worldwide stats but those can be very misleading.
 For instance, [Europe](http://gs.statcounter.com/#browser_version_partially_combined-eu-monthly-201206-201206-bar) is very different from [Africa](http://gs.statcounter.com/#browser_version_partially_combined-af-monthly-201206-201206-bar), which is very different from [Asia](http://gs.statcounter.com/#browser_version_partially_combined-as-monthly-201206-201206-bar), and so on.

 The whole point of browser stats is to gain insight into what browsers your site's visitors are using.
-To that end, most site's visitors overwhelming coming from a specific region.
+To that end, most site's visitors overwhelmingly coming from a specific region.
 Mixing all of them together as "worldwide" isn't actually useful for any specific project.
 Even if you have a global site, you usually have a dedicated team for each region.

 I live in the US and the majority of the sites I work on are for a US audience.
 If you live somewhere else, you can easily pull the data from StatCounter for your country.